Satellite image: Israel attack damaged Syrian airport runway | Law-Order

 The satellite photos taken on Thursday by Planet Labs PBC showed vehicles gathered around the site of one of the strikes at the airport, near the western edge of its sole runway.

-The strike tore a hole through the runway, as well as ignited a grassfire at the airfield.
+The strike tore a hole through the runway, as well as ignited a fire at the airfield.

-Just south of the runway damage on the military side of the airport, debris lay scattered after another strike that struck an object on the tarmac and another structure.
+Just south of the runway damage near the military side of the airport, debris lay scattered after another strike hit a structure that resembled either radio or navigational equipment in earlier satellite images.
+Nearby tarmac appeared burned.

 Iran, as well as Lebanon's allied Hezbollah militant group, has been crucial to embattled Syrian President Bashar Assad remaining in power since a war began in his country amid the 2011 Arab Spring.